 On this page

 The NHS has a number of targets to ensure patients are seen and treated in a timely manner.
+As we are now working as a group under the name NHS Humber Health Partnership, you’ll see data for both Northern Lincolnshire and Goole NHS Foundation Trust (NLaG) and Hull University Teaching Hospitals NHS Trust (HUTH).

 Emergency treatment waiting times

-In June 2024 69% of patients were treated in our emergency departments within 4 hours.
+In June 59% of patients were treated in our emergency departments within 4 hours.

 Our staff are working hard to see and treat people as quickly as possible but we are seeing high numbers of people attending with many of those requiring admission to hospital.